 Wall space revisited

 The 'war job' poster is a reproduction, recently added to the wall.
 The number plate on the left of the photo below was nabbed off eBay, which is made from a plastic-covered foam substance.
 It's as light as a piece of like-sized cardboard and was easy to hang up and looks great on the wall (I assume it will fool a few people who see it without knowing the story ahead of time) and is a great replica of the ET&WNC's # 9 number plate.
 The reproduction 1939 poster to the right of that came from the Avery County Museum in NC (along with a really neat t-shirt commemorating ET&WNC caboose number 505, which is now in their collection).
-It dropped right into an inexpensive frame I bought the following morning and it was up on the wall in a few minutes.
-Note the certificate to the lower right, that's an original stock certificate from the Linville River, a ET&WNC subsidiary.
+It dropped right into an inexpensive frame I bought on the following morning and it was up on the wall in a few minutes.
+The certificate to the lower right of that is an original stock certificate from the Linville River, a ET&WNC subsidiary.
 The painting above that is a Howard Fogg print.
 The 1943 builder's plate to the right of that is an aluminum reproduction which I painted and weathered.
 And to the far right is a frame with various pins from railroads, museums and various places I've been (including unit insignia from my Army days on the bottom row).

 More trees and scenery